harness/developer-hub/tutorials/run-chaos-experiments/first-chaos-experiment-via-API.md

 All the workflow runs would be listed under field `workflowRuns` with all the required details and current status.
 For instance, a field named `phase` would tell if a particular workflow is still `running/completed`.

-## Evaluating the Experiment Run
+## Evaluate the experiment run

-When the experiment execution concludes, we get a resiliency score of 0%.
-We can also observe that the Pod Delete fault step has failed.

-Before we analyze the experiment result, we can validate that the application is now again normally accessible, without any errors.
-This can also be validated from the Grafana dashboard where we can observe the metrics to slowly normalize as the chaos duration is now over.
+When the experiment completes execution, you will see a resiliency score of 0%.
+You will also notice that the pod delete fault step failed.
+Before analyzing the expriment results, you can check that the application has come back to normal state, and is accessible.
+You can validate this from the Grafana dashboard where you can see visuals that indicate that chaos duration is complete.

 ![App Metrics Normalizing](./static/first-chaos/app-metrics-normalizing.png)

-We can now check the check the chaos result, where it can be observed that the fault verdict is **Failed** and the Probe Success Percentage is 0%.
-This is because the http-cart-service probe has failed.
-The failure of this probe can be attributed to the unavailability of the cart pod and therefore the `/cart` endpoint, due to the injection of the Pod Delete fault.
+You can see the chaos result which indicates that the experiment **Failed**, and the probe success percentage is 0%.
+This happened because the `http-cart-service` probe failed, which is a consequence of the cart pod being unavaialble since you injected chaos (pod delete) into the microservice.

 ![Experiment Failed Probe](./static/first-chaos/experiment-failed-probe.png)

-We can also observe that the fail step says "Probe execution result didn't met the passing criteria", referring the failure of HTTP probe that we had defined.
+The failed step specifies "Probe execution result didn't met the passing criteria", which validates HTTP probe failure that you previously defined.

 ![Fail Step Result](./static/first-chaos/fail-step-result.png)

-With that, we have successfully run our first chaos experiment!
-If you're wondering that how we can remediate our application so that it passes the experiment run and probe checks, it's as simple as bumping up the experiment pods to at least two, such that at least one deployment pod survives the Pod Delete fault and help the application stay afloat.
+With that, you have successfully executed your first vhaos experiment using chaos APIs.

+For the probe checks and experiment to pass, increase the number of experiment pods to 2 so that one of the deployment pod survives the pod delete fault and keeps the application running.

-In order to rerun the above pod delete experiment after bumping up the experiment pods to at least two, you can just re-trigger [RunChaosExperiment](#run-a-chaos-experiment) with the existing `workflow Id` and then use [ListWorkflowRun](#observing-chaos-execution-using-api) to observe the experiment.
+To re-run the experiment, re-trigger the [RunChaosExperiment](#run-a-chaos-experiment) with the existing `workflow ID` and use the [ListWorkflowRun](#observing-chaos-execution-using-api) to observe the experiment execution.

-Do try to run it on your own now!